ericoporto/ags-manual-wiki/OOProgramming.md

 ### Protection

-Access modifiers can be applied to struct members to set the access and modifiction scope of struct members.
+Access modifiers can be applied to struct members to set the access and modification scope of struct members.

 | Keyword | Get | Set |
 | --- | --- | --- |